ethereum-optimism/superchain-registry/README.md

    4. Trusted oracles.
 For example, `OptimismPortalProxy` specifies the L2 oracle they trust with the L2 state root information.
    5. Trusted system config.
-For example, `OptimismPortalProxy` specifies the system config they trust to get resouce config from.
+For example, `OptimismPortalProxy` specifies the system config they trust to get resource config from.
 TODO: add checks for the `ResourceMetering` contract.
 3. Optimism privileged operational roles:
    1. Guardians.
 This is the role that can pause withdraws in the